CalayZhou/Multispectral-Pedestrian-Detection-Resource/README.md

 ---
-# Multispectral Pedestrian Detection Benchmark
+# Multispectral Pedestrian Detection Resource
 A list of resouces for multispectral pedestrian detection,including the datasets, methods,annotations and tools.If you find that important resources are not included, please feel free to contact me.